-Cocaine is a potent and highly addictive stimulant derived from leaves from the South American coca plant.
-The drug typically comes in the form of a white powder, which is commonly sniffed through the nose.
+Cocaine is a potent and highly addictive stimulant that is derived from the leaves of the South American coca plant.
+Cocaine typically comes in the form of a white powder, which is commonly sniffed through the nose.
 The powder can also be dissolved into water and injected for a faster and more intense high.
 Crack is a crystallized form of cocaine that gets its name from the crackling sound that occurs when it is heated.
 Crack is typically smoked and can be more addictive than the traditional form of cocaine.

 - Loss of appetite